Search Engines

 Postgres

-The Postgres based search engine only requires that postgres being configured as the database engine for Backstage.
-Therefore it targets setups that want to avoid maintaining another external service like elastic search.
+The Postgres based search engine only requires that Postgres being configured as the database engine for Backstage.
+Therefore it targets setups that want to avoid maintaining another external service like Elasticsearch.
 The search provides decent results and performs well with ten thousands of indexed documents.
-The connection to postgres is established via the database manager also used by other plugins.
+The connection to Postgres is established via the database manager also used by other plugins.

 Important: The search plugin requires at least Postgres 12!